 Aside from our regular program of services, Emerald Acres provides tall tree spraying to control gypsy moth caterpillars, tent caterpillars and fall webworms.
-Pressure from the gypsy moth caterpillar has abated over the past two years, though they are by no means gone.
+Pressure from the gypsy moth caterpillar has abated over the past few years, though they are by no means gone.
 Several areas have recurring problems with these fuzzy pests, and every ten years or so the population increases dramatically across the board.

 Many people mistake the gypsy moth caterpillar for the tent caterpillar.
 They have similar life cycles in that both hatch each April from eggs laid in the fall.
 However, they are very different in their behavior once they have hatched.